 - Location: Ohio

-DMV Point System in OhioCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in OhioCompare Car Insurance Rates in 3 Steps

 Chances are if you're reading this you recently have been ticketed for a traffic violation, or you have accumulated a lot of points on your license.
 Either way, you're probably not in a good mood.
 So, no fooling around here―just the facts and information you need to know about Ohio's point system.

 Let's start with the basics, and move on from there.
-Here is a list of possible violations, and the number of points each carries:
+Here is a list of possible violations that will earn you points:

-If you accumulate six points on your license within a two-year period, you'll receive a warning letter.
-If you accumulate 12 or more in that period, your driving privileges will be suspended for six months.
+If you accumulate 12 or more in a 2-year period, your driving privileges will be suspended for 6 months.
 After that period, you'll need to take a remedial driving course.
 Then you'll have to take the driving test again.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the BMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

-If you have two to 11 points on your license, you are eligible to take a remedial driving course approved by the Department of Public Safety, where you will receive a two-point credit.
+You may be eligible to take a remedial driving course approved by the Department of Public Safety, where you will receive a point credit.
 (See a list of approved schools that offer this course.)

 Accumulating points on your license can possibly result in higher insurance premiums.
-Sometimes all it takes is a two-point violation.
 Check with your agent or insurance company for details.